THE IRISH DIVORCE ACT

 (h) any income or benefits to which either spouse is statutorily entitled,

-(i) the conduct of either of the spouses, if it would be unfair, in all the circumstances, to disregard such conduct,
+(i) the conduct of either of the spouses, if it would be unfair to disregard such conduct,

 (j) the accommodation needs of either spouse,